SeamlessDistribution/SeamlessDistribution.github.io/merchant/linkapp/index.md

 ---
 layout: default
-title: SEQR onboarding
+title: Link your app to SEQR payment
 description: SEQR Merchant, link your app to SEQR payment
 ---

-# SEQR onboarding
+# Link your app to SEQR payment

 A mobile integration with SEQR would contain the following items: